zertyz/big-O/README.md

-The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- detecting, as soon as possible, eventual performance regressions.
+The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- detecting, as soon as possible, eventual performance regressions on your program.

 Browse the [Docs][docsrs].